 The Snuza Hero SE is a small, portable movement monitor that attaches to the baby's diaper and senses movement via a sensor that contacts the abdomen.
-It is the same size similar to competitors and functions in a similar manner but it has a cool vibration stimulus designed to rouse baby from deep sleep to encourage movement without the need for a loud in nursery alarm.
+It is the same size similar to competitors and functions in a similar manner but it has a cool vibration stimulus designed to rouse the baby from deep sleep to encourage movement without the need for a loud in-nursery alarm.
 In addition to the vibration feature, the monitor will alarm if it doesn't detect motion after a set amount of time.
-The Hero may not be the best choice for parents who want to limit false alarms as we experienced more false alarms with the Hero than the mattress sensor options thanks to the sensor losing contact with the baby's abdomen.
-This monitor is more expensive than the Snuza Go and some of the other monitors we reviewed, but its portability and stimulus feature makes it an excellent choice for parents who need a simple wearable on the road.
+The Hero may not be the best choice for parents who want additional information provided by an app-enabled monitor or a parent unit.
+It is also more expensive than similar options that lack the vibration feature.
+However, for the price and the convenience of portability, we think the Hero is a great choice for the vibration feature alone and think most parents will agree.

 Snuza Hero SE Review

 Pros: Portable, simple, vibration stimulus, no EMF

-Cons: Not as reliable as mattress sensor, no parent unit, difficult to attach, short battery life
+Cons: No parent unit, difficult to attach, short battery life